 - Inkheart by Cornelia Funke

 This daughter hasn’t really settled on a favorite genre and reads pretty much anything and everything.
 She also seems to LOVE everything she reads, but that’s just how she is.

 I got her The Invention of Hugo Cabret because she loves art so much and this book is mostly (amazing) illustration.
 Dead End in Norvelt and When You Reach Me are both more recently published, both with much acclaim.
 I’ve read both of them myself and I know she will really enjoy them.

 Inkheart is one I’m not sure about for her, but it was on a list I saw and also on our shelves, so it went into the bin.
 Half a Chance and Stargirl both looked like easy, fun summer reads, and for a classic read, I chose A Wrinkle in Time.
 It figures heavily into When You Reach Me, so I thought it would be fun to read both books this summer.

 The Candy Shop War may be the biggest book she will have read to date, but I think she will have fun with it!
-The rest (The BFG, Only Emma, and About Average) are fun and easy.
-I hope to see her reading a lot this summer--she is my most reluctant reader simply because she has so much physical energy inside of her.
-I'm hoping these books keep her really interested.
+The rest of the books (The BFG, Only Emma, and About Average) are fun and easy.
+I hope to see her reading a lot this summer—she is my most reluctant reader simply because she has so much physical energy inside of her.
+I’m hoping these books keep her really interested.

 This post may contain affiliate links, for more information, please see my disclosure.